mobizt/Firebase-ESP32/README.md

 **Determine the event type of stream.**

-@return The one of these event type String e.g. put, patch, cancel, and auth_revoked.
+return The one of these event type String e.g. put, patch, cancel, and auth_revoked.

 The event type "put" indicated that data at event path relative to stream path was completely changed.
 Event path can be determined from dataPath().